cappsyco/ferrium/README.md

 The developer experience, including tools for container focused dev, the [Zed development environment](https://zed.dev/) and a full suite of tools and dependencies to enable Rust and [COSMIC desktop and app](https://github.com/pop-os/cosmic-epoch) development.
 This is the main vision for the OS, giving a ready to go environment for all things COSMIC.

 ## Flatpaks
 After your first rebase or clean install, you have the option to install some default Flatpaks, which we highly recommend.
-One some bugs have been figured out we'll automatically install these as part of the ISO.
+Once some bugs have been figured out we'll automatically install these as part of the ISO.

 ### Base
 #### Some nice 'Made for COSMIC' apps